Is It Legal to Raise Rent Without Warning? What Every Tenant Needs to Know

 How to Respond If Your Landlord Raised Rent Without Proper Notice

-If your landlord has already notified you of a rent increase and you believe they did not follow the correct process, do not panic.
-There is a clear path forward, and it starts with information rather than confrontation.
+If your landlord has notified you of a rent increase and you believe they did not follow the correct process, do not panic.
+There is a clear path forward — and it starts with information.

 Step 1 — Check Your Lease and Local Tenancy Laws

-Before you write anything or say anything to your landlord, go back to your original lease agreement.
-Look for any rent review clause that may specify when and how rent can change.
+Before writing or saying anything to your landlord, go back to your original lease.
+Look for any rent review clause that specifies when and how rent can change.
 Note the start and end dates of your tenancy.

 Then check the legal requirements in your area.
 The best sources are: